Home 9 About the USC TCORS

 Project 4: Social media influences on engagement and susceptibility to non-combustible use

-This social media study analyzes public social media posts and conducts an innovative experiment in youth to collectively determine which approaches to marketing flavored non-combustible products on modern social media platforms engage the public and increase youth use susceptibility.
+This study examines public social media posts and conducts a novel experiment with youth to identify which marketing strategies for flavored non-combustible products are most engaging and may increase susceptibility among young people.

 Project Lead(s): Jennifer Unger, PhD